db0company/Gallery/README.md

 ### How to test it?

-* Install it by launching the script `./install.sh` _It will install external modules needed and generate you a configuration file._
+* Install it by launching the script `./install.sh` _It will install the required external modules and generate a configuration file for you._
-* Generate thumbnails by launching the script `./generate_thumbnail.sh gallery_files/images/`
+* Generate thumbnails by launching the script `./generate_thumbnails.sh gallery_files/images/`
 * Compile the example using `make`
+* Launch the website using `ocsigenserver -c example.conf`
 * Open the website in your browser

 ***

-### How to insert it in my website?
+### How to insert it into my website?

 ##### Install files